samhollingsworth/samhollingsworth.github.io/index.md

 ***

-**Weighted Returns**
+**Weighted**
-Currently developing an [iOS app](https://github.com/samhollingsworth/weighted-returns#readme) to track the performance of a user’s financial portfolio.
+Currently developing an [iOS app](https://github.com/samhollingsworth/weighted#readme) to track the performance of a user’s financial portfolio.
 Using CoreData to persist the data between sessions and creating a widget for users to add to their home screen to quickly see how their portfolio is performing

 **WalkMedford**
 Developed an [iOS app](https://github.com/walkMedfordiOS/iOSapp#readme) during college for a local government organization to show users historical landmarks around the city of Medford, MA.
 Designed the schema and implemented a PostgreSQL Database to supply content to the app.